Diane's Colcannon

 Mash potatoes with milk in a large bowl; season with salt and pepper.
 Fold in bacon, cabbage, and onion.

 Transfer mixture to a large serving bowl.
-Make a well in the center of potato mixture, and pour in melted butter.
+Make a well in the centre of potato mixture, and pour in melted butter.
 Serve hot.

 Cook's Notes:

-Equipment needed: large skillet, large mixing bowl, large serving bowl, potato peeler, and your favourite knife and cutting board.
+Equipment needed: large skillet, large mixing bowl, large serving bowl, potato peeler, spice grinder (for pepper) and your favourite knife and cutting board.

 1 Some cooks don't peel the potatoes, just scrub them well and cube them.